April 18-27, 2017 – Negroponte Resort, Greece

-The Global Burden of Disease (GBD) study is the single largest and most detailed scientific effort ever conducted to quantify levels and trends in health.
+The Global Burden of Disease (GBD) study is the largest and most comprehensive scientific effort to measure epidemiological levels and trends worldwide.
 The Institute for Health Metrics and Evaluation (IHME) is hosting a workshop to train students interested in the data, methods, findings, and implications of the GBD study.

 In this workshop, learn from the creators of GBD about its systematic approach and the science behind it.
 This workshop will provide opportunities for hands-on work using GBD methods, tools, data, and visualizations, as well as a forum for discussing the implications of results and future work of the GBD study.
 Components of the training include instruction in the methods behind the GBD approach, key assessment factors for data, the principles underlying the analytic process, and how to interpret results.
 Training sessions are intended to promote debate, discussion, and an open exchange of ideas.